mzpkdev/vibot/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in helping improve `vidbot`!
+Thank you for your interest in helping improve `vibot`!
 Whether you want to improve documentation, suggest features, or fix bugs, this guide will help you get started. 🎉